zena59/Molecular-Dynamic-Simulation/README.md

 # Molecular-Dynamic-Simulation
-Performing molecular dynamic simulation for  gaseous molecules using Lennard-Jpnes potential
+Performing molecular dynamic simulation for  gaseous molecules using Lennard-Jones potential Note that there are some codes yet to be uploaded